 We have several large customers that account for a significant portion of our sales.
-Our top ten customers accounted for 42%, 42% and 43% of our sales during fiscal years 2017, 2016 and 2015, respectively, with our largest customer accounting for 9% of our sales in 2017, 8% of our sales in 2016 and 8% of our sales in 2015.
-Three of the ten customers are food distributors who sell our product to many end users.
+Our top ten customers accounted for 43%, 42% and 42% of our sales during fiscal years 2018, 2017 and 2016, respectively, with our largest customer accounting for 9-1/2% of our sales in 2018, 9-1/2% of our sales in 2017 and 8% of our sales in 2016.
+Four of the ten customers are food distributors who sell our product to many end users.
 The loss of one or more of our large customers could adversely affect our results of operations.
-These customers service performance.
+These customers typically do not enter into long-term contracts and make purchase decisions based on a combination of price, product quality, consumer demand and customer service performance.
 If our sales to one or more of these customers are reduced, this reduction may adversely affect our business.
 If receivables from one or more of these customers become uncollectible, our operating income would be adversely impacted.